Puerto-Princesa Subterranean River National Park

 (x)

 The World Heritage site contains outstanding biodiversity, with the Palawan Moist Forest recognized by the WWF’s Global 200 Report as containing the richest tree flora, with high levels of regional and local endemism, and as being the largest and most valuable limestone forest in Asia (World Heritage Committee, 2012).
 The natural forest is dominated by Dipterocarpus grandiflora (apitong), Intsia bijuga (ipil), and other hardwood species.
 The extensive rainforest is the habitat for a diverse range of endemic and endangered species of flora and fauna with the site being home to a large number of birds, mammals, reptiles, amphibians and plant species.
 Endemic mammal species found within the site include the Palawan binturong (Arcticits binturong), Palawan porcupine (Hystrix pumila), Palawan stink badger (Mydaus marchei), Palawan tree shrew (Tupaia palawanensis), Palawan or Philippine pangolin (Manis culionensis), Palawan Bearded Pig (Sus ahoenobarbus), Palawan Flying Squirrel (Hylopetes nigripes) and several species of bats.
 Dugongs have also been recorded in the marine component of the site.
 Cave inhabiting reptiles, birds and mammals are found within the extensive cave system formed by the underground river.
-The reptiles present include snakes, monitor lizards, Philippine crocodiles and sea turtles (IUCN, 1999).
+The reptiles present include snakes, monitor lizards, and sea turtles (IUCN, 1999).

 Rare and threatened birds.